 Each audit starts with keyword research and a short competitive analysis.
-From there, I make sure your WordPress theme is loading without unnecessary bloat (page load times are a major ranking factor for search engines in 2019!)
-I’ll write compelling titles and meta descriptions, ensure proper <H1> and other tag usage, alt tags, etc.).
+From there, I make sure your WordPress theme is loading without unnecessary bloat (page load times are a major ranking factor for search engines in 2023!)
+I’ll write compelling titles and meta descriptions, ensure proper header tags and other tag usage, alt tags, etc.).

 - Ensure Google Analytics, Google Tag Manager, Bing Webmaster Tools, Google Business listing and Google Search Console are set up properly.

 - Conduct thorough on-page SEO audit (looking at on-page content, page titles, meta descriptions, header tags, alt tags, schema and internal linking structure) and prioritize areas for improvement.

 - Check site load times and mobile compatibility and work with IT stakeholders to make necessary backend adjustments.

 - Assess site structure issues such as redirections, 404 errors, robots.txt, sitemaps or anything else that may affect search results on a technical level.

 - Dig into current traffic stats and assess the effectiveness of existing conversion funnels (calls to action and newsletter signups, for example) and lay out a prioritized timeline for improvement.

 - Survey the existing online environment and analyze your top competitors’ sales funnels.